123AGustien/Sextant-Protocol-Founder-Simulator/README.md

+the edge simulator is for ai companies

+the grid simulator is the working modules of the domain

+the sextant protocol resilience core (srpc) is the working modules simulator core. core

+once the system is working

+than we intergrate with primary secondary stabaliser human in the loop doctrine

 Best safe method
 Since your GitHub Pages version is currently working, the safest approach is:
 On GitHub, open the domain/grid-module-dpa branch.